Jozy Altidore: 2015 season

-On March 7, he marked his competitive debut with a brace in a 3–1 victory at the Vancouver Whitecaps and was named the MLS Week 1 Player of the Week.
-Although a four-match defeated run away from home followed, a further two goals from Altidore marked Toronto's second victory of the season in a 2–0 win at Orlando City.
+On March 7, he marked his competitive debut with a brace in a 3–1 victory at Vancouver Whitecaps FC and was named the MLS Week 1 Player of the Week.
+Although a four-match defeated run away from home followed, a further two goals from Altidore marked Toronto's second victory of the season in a 2–0 win at Orlando City SC.
 He added another on his home debut in a 2–1 defeat to the Houston Dynamo.

 Altidore came close to his first piece of silverware with Toronto in May, scoring the opening goal in a 3–2 victory against the Montreal Impact in the second leg of the Canadian Championship semifinals.
 However, Toronto narrowly missed out on advancing to the final, losing the tie on away goals after having lost 1–0 in the first leg.

 On July 25, Altidore converted an 89th-minute penalty to earn a point at Columbus Crew in a 3–3 draw.
 A week later, he was dismissed in the 39th minute of a defeat at the New England Revolution after kicking out at Jose Goncalves.
-Two late goals in the space of three minutes followed in a 5–0 victory against nine-men Orlando City, and another the following week against the 10-men Montreal Impact.
+Two late goals in the space of three minutes followed in a 5–0 victory against nine-men Orlando City SC, and another the following week against the 10-men Montreal Impact.

 In the closing weeks of the season, he scored back-to-back goals at the BMO Field in wins against the Chicago Fire and the Philadelphia Union before picking up his second red card of the year a week later.
 Despite not starting in the 2–1 win against the New York Red Bulls, Altidore was dismissed as a substitute after directing foul and abusive language at a fourth official.

 Helping Toronto advance to the 2015 MLS Cup Playoffs, Altidore played 90 minutes but failed to register a shot as his side fell 3–0 at the Montreal Impact.
 He concluded his debut season with 14 goals in 27 appearances, and finished 10th in the overall MLS goalscoring charts.
 He finished second in his team only to Sebastian Giovinco, the 2015 MLS Golden Boot winner.